©

 Opening of the guinguette in Tours sur Loire as well as the other guinguettes in Touraine!

-If there’s one tradition that lives on in Touraine, it’s that of summer guinguettes, starting with Tours sur Loire.
-Noon or midnight, sitting on the terrace in the restaurant or at the bar, what a pleasure!
+If there’s one tradition that lives on in Touraine, it’s the summer guinguettes, starting with Tours sur Loire.
+Noon or midnight, sitting on the terrace of the restaurant or at the bar, what a pleasure!

 The guinguette in Tours An atmosphere marked by the Loire

-At the end of spring, when the flags on the Wilson Bridge wave under a beautiful blue sky, and the Tours sur Loire guinguette invites itself onto the quays of the royal river, there’s something like an air of holiday that settles in.
-Sit back on the terraces and enjoy the atmosphere!
+At the end of spring, when the flags on the Wilson Bridge wave under a beautiful blue sky, and the Tours sur Loire guinguette invites itself onto the quays of the royal river, it’s as if an air of holiday is settling in.
+Take a seat on one of the terraces and enjoy the atmosphere!
 Or head to the other side of the Loire: a little quieter, the Tours beach also offers bars and restaurants.

-Programme of events at the Tours sur Loire guinguette to be found day by day on the Facebook page
+Check out the daily programme of events at the Tours sur Loire guinguette on the Facebook page.

-Hours for the main guinguette in Tours sur Loire (at the foot of Pont Wilson): from 2 May until 27 September 2025.
-The bar welcomes you every day of the week from 11am to 12.30am.
+Opening times of the main guinguette in Tours sur Loire (at the foot of Pont Wilson): from 2 May to 27 September 2026.
+The bar is open every day of the week from 11am to 12.30pm.

 @tourainevaldeloire